Ackee-Blockchain/trident/documentation/docs/start-fuzzing/writting-fuzz-test/fuzzing-flows.md

 7. Collect trading fees
 8. ...

-For that reason, it is required to slightly guide the fuzzer.
-The following code shows the default state of the `test_fuzz.rs` file.
+For this reason, you need to guide the fuzzer.
+The following code shows the default structure of the `test_fuzz.rs` file: